ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ![User profile](img/user_profile_preview.png)

-Also, editors and other users can customize their experience even better, with new configuration options that have been added to user settings.
+Also, editors and other users can customize their experience even better, with new preferences that have been added to user settings.

 For more information, see [user profile and settings documentation]().